-From the point of view of Malaysia, our payment methods are divided into: Bank TT, Letter of credit (LC), Remittance through a transportation company, or Money changer remittance, a variety of remittance methods.
-Which one is the most suitable for me?
-What about?
+From Malaysia’s point of view, our payment methods can be categorized into Bank TT, Letter of Credit (LC), remittance through a transportation company, or money changer remittance.
+There is a variety of payment method selections.
+Among all the methods which one is the most suitable for yourself?

-First we must know the two most commonly used remittance models
+First, we must know the two most used payment models.

-Direct Exchange – Transferred directly from Malaysia to China in the name of own company
+Direct Exchange – Transferred directly from Malaysia to China under your own company’s name.

-This model is generally a relatively large-scale import.
-The import documents are imported by their own company and can have import records.
-If the company is to deal with SIRIM, MITI and other issues must be dealt with in this mode.
+This model is generally for a relatively large-scale import.
+The import documents are imported by their own company and they can have the import records.
+If the company is dealing with SIRIM, MITI and other issues, this model would be the best choice.

-However, if for some industries, there may be many suppliers, and the purchases are all small and varied, it is not appropriate to use this method to send money.
+However, for some industries with many suppliers and the purchases are small and varied, it is not appropriate to use this method.

-This model is generally remittance to the forwarder first, and then the forwarder collects all the customer’s money in one go to China.
-This model is currently the most widely used method.
-The reason is that when freight forwarders collect all the people’s one-time remittances, they can save some bank charges.
+This model makes payment to the forwarder first, and then the forwarder collects all customer’s money in one go to China.
+This model is currently the most used method.
+This is because when freight forwarders collect all one-time remittances, they can save some bank charges.
 Plus, banks generally give more favourable exchange rates to freight forwarders.

-This approach will be more flexible, and some manufacturers require them to pay RMB to their personal accounts.
-This requires the use of this model to send money.
+This approach will be more flexible, and some manufacturers require them to pay RMB to their personal accounts in order to send money.

-Here we take a look at the three most commonly used remittance methods
+Here we take a look at the three most commonly used payment methods

-This method is mostly used in relatively large amounts of transactions.
-Generally speaking, transactions in full containers (FCL) will be traded in U.S. dollars.
-Of course, under certain circumstances, small amount transactions will also be useful for U.S. dollar transactions.
+This method is mostly used for relatively large amounts of transactions.
+Generally speaking, transactions for Full Containers Load (FCL) will be traded in U.S. dollars.
+Surely, under certain circumstances, a small number of transactions will also be useful for U.S. dollar transactions.

-So we have to learn to speak with manufacturers about our requirements.
+So we have to learn how to deal with manufacturers about our requirements.
 We can directly ask them, “Can I directly remit RMB to your private account?”
-Some manufacturers will welcome this type of remittance because they do not have to do export tax rebates.
-Remittances to their private accounts will save a lot of trouble.
+Some manufacturers will welcome this type of remittance because they will not have to do export tax rebates.
+Direct payment to their private accounts will save a lot of trouble.

 2. RMB exchange accounting

 Before we start this topic, we must understand what is the difference between the public ledger and the private account.
-The public ledger is the company account (company account) and must pay VAT.
+The public ledger is the company account (company account) and paying the VAT is compulsory.
 A private account is a personal account that can avoid VAT.

-Then there are two kinds of public accounts, one is a multi-currency account, which means that foreigners do TT (telegraphic transfer) into their accounts from foreign countries; the other is the domestic RMB account, that is in China.
+Then there are two kinds of public accounts, one is a multi-currency account, which means foreigners can do TT (telegraphic transfer) into their accounts from foreign countries; the other is the domestic RMB account, which is in China.
 The bank’s money transfer.
-So how do we tell which type of account the manufacturer gives us?
-Very simple, when we and the factory take the bank account, the bank account given by the manufacturer is a lot of information, such as the following:
+So how do we identify which type of account the manufacturer gives us?
+Very simple, the bank account given by the manufacturer consist of a lot of information, such as the following:

 HSBC Business Direct Account Name: HK xxxxxx Electronic Co., Limited